mvs-org/new-frontiers/ts-tests/README.md

-# Functional testing for Substrate Frontier Node RPC
+# Functional testing for Substrate Metaverse Node RPC

-This folder contains a set of functional tests desgined to perform functional testing on the Frontier Eth RPC.
+This folder contains a set of functional tests desgined to perform functional testing on the Metaverse Eth RPC.

 It is written in typescript, using Mocha/Chai as Test framework.